 Chapels at the crematorium

-The crematorium remains open for funeral services, with the grounds and cemetery open for visitors every day, from 9am to 7pm.
+The crematorium remains open for funeral services, with the grounds and cemetery open for visitors every day as per the opening times below:

 There are two non-denominational chapels located at Eltham Crematorium: